-Chase’s lost or delayed luggage coverage is secondary.
-You’ll need to file a claim with the carrier first to get reimbursed, and your Chase baggage insurance can cover the rest up to a certain limit.
+Note: Chase’s lost or delayed luggage coverage is secondary.
+You’ll need to file a claim with the carrier first to get reimbursed, and your Chase baggage insurance can cover the rest, up to a certain limit.

-Premium cards, such as Chase Sapphire Reserve, Chase Sapphire Preferred, the Ink Business Preferred and the Hyatt Credit Card offer the best protections for your luggage.
+Premium cards, such as the Sapphire Reserve, Sapphire Preferred, Ink Business Preferred and the Hyatt Credit Card offer the best protection for your luggage.
 They can cover the belongings in your baggage for up to $3,000 per person and reimburse you up to $100 a day for up to five days if your baggage is delayed.

 Travel accident insurance

-While we all travel hoping the worst won’t happen, it’s nice to have peace of mind knowing that you’re covered against it.
+While we all travel hoping the worst won’t happen, it’s nice to have peace of mind knowing that you’re covered either way.

-Travel accident insurance covers events such as accidental death and dismemberment, as well as a combined loss of speech, hearing or sight that happened during a covered trip.
-Chase breaks down this coverage in two benefit types: common carrier travel accident insurance and 24-hour travel accident insurance.
+Travel accident insurance covers events such as accidental death and dismemberment, as well as a combined loss of speech, hearing or sight that happens during a covered trip.
+Chase breaks down this coverage into two benefit types: common carrier travel accident insurance and 24-hour travel accident insurance.

 The majority of Chase credit cards offering this travel benefit pay up to $500,000 in common carrier insurance and $100,000 in 24-hour insurance.

 Auto rental collision damage waiver

 On a qualifying Chase card, an auto rental collision damage waiver can reimburse you for theft or damage from a collision to a rental vehicle.
 It covers the cardholder listed as the primary renter and authorized drivers.